automate-website/jwebrobot/README.md

 Behind the scenes a powerful test data framework [jfairy] is doing the job.
 More usage examples may be found there.

+### Store Criteria & Element Reference
+While using steps containing filter criteria (e.g. `ensure`, `click`, `enter`, `select`, `move`) the reference to the filtered element may be stored using the `store` criteria, e.g.:

+    ensure:
+        selector: input[type=text]
+        store: userEmailInput
+    store:
+        userEmailInputEnabled: ${userEmailInput.isEnabled()}

+Note that the element reference currently exports the underlying [selenium webelement api].
+The direct access is an experimental feature and may be subject to change in the future releases.

 ## Source Build

 An executable JAR can be created by executing the _package_ Maven goal: